Breeds

 What to Look for in a Breeder

-• Ask for health clearances for both parents, including checks for hip dysplasia and eye issues.
+• Request health clearances of both parents, hip dysplasia and eye problems.

-• Ensure the breeder provides documentation, such as pedigree papers and veterinary records.
+• Make sure that the breeder has documentation, including pedigree papers and veterinary records.

-• Visit the breeder in person if possible, to assess the condition of the premises and meet the dogs.
+• Go to the breeder personally, in case it is possible, to evaluate the state of premises and see the dogs.

-By doing your homework and asking the right questions, you can find a trustworthy breeder or shelter, setting your new pet up for a happy, healthy life.
+You can locate a reputable breeder or shelter by doing your homework and asking the right questions, which will put your new pet on the path to a happy, healthy life.

 Expert Veterinarian Insights on Behavior and Health